alnoki/AAAAAA/doc/procedures/sphinx.rst

    :align: center

-   :xref:`Sphinx xref extension <xref-ext>`, Manages external links :ref:`Using references extension <sublime-with-sphinx:use the external links extension>`, " Additional configuration and usage"
+   :xref:`Sphinx xref extension <xref-ext>`, Manages external links :ref:`Using a references extension <sublime-with-sphinx:use the external links extension>`, " Related configuration and usage"

 #.
 Add a reference to the link in
    :std:doc:`conf.py <sphinx:usage/configuration>`